qouteall/imm_ptl_wiki_copy/Home.md

 ##### Can I use it in multiplayer?

 Yes.
 The server and client should both install this mod.
+(This mod is not a plugin and cannot be used on bukkit or spigot.)

 ##### How to enable dimension stack on a server?